 - Help your child or teen find their favorite ways to calm.
 Encourage them.
 If you can, do some relaxing activities together.
 Take a walk or play a laughing game.
 Blow bubbles.
 Do a craft.
 Dance.
 Draw.
 Make a family collage of smiling faces.
 Lie on the ground underneath a tree and breathe.
 Close your eyes and discover how many different sounds you can hear.
 Notice what it feels like to calm and savor the moment.

 - Remember what really matters.
-Joy Malek, clinical director at the Institute encourages families to ask themselves “is this activity/tradition still meaningful?”
+Ask yourself “is this activity/tradition still meaningful?”
 Sometimes half a mile of our mile long “to-do” list are things that aren’t really that meaningful anymore.
 It’s OK, even healthy, to change traditions as children get older, family members pass on, our circumstances evolve.
 Create new traditions that have meaning, that foster connections, and are simple.

 - Yes, keep it simple.
 This is one of my favorites from my colleague Dr. Vicki Chiang.
 It is all too easy to go overboard, she says.
 Baking cookies, making homemade gifts, wrapping each present with a decorative ornament.
 This year, create traditions of simplicity.
 Give yourself permission to let go of some demands.
 If your gift from a store can be wrapped there – great!
 Maybe your tradition can be for the kids to put a couple of fun stickers on the store wrapped gift.
 If you want a tradition of baking from scratch, make sure it’s a simple and fun recipe.
 This is not the time of year to make it difficult with all the things you have on your plate.